antipole2/PointUtility/README.md

 This copies a nearby waypoint to become the template for dropped marks.
 You can click on the mark itself - at present this context menu will be in the _Main menu_ subsection.

-Choose a mark with the desired icon, _Show at scale_ and other attributes.
+Choose a mark with the desired icon, _Show at scale_  option and other attributes.

-The copued mark becomes the pro forma style for dropped marks.
+The copied mark becomes the pro forma style for dropped marks.

 ## _Paste mark_ context menu